 | After-hours installation | 1.5x-2x labor rates | Common in Manhattan |

 Building managers should request a not-to-exceed total project estimate that accounts for all of the above.
-Per-linear-foot installation quotes that omit these items understate true project cost by 25-50%.
+Per-linear-foot installation quotes that omit these items understate true project cost by an estimated 25-50%.

 How Local Law 48 Penalties Change the Total Cost Equation